Todays Hours

 While scientists are still learning about the impacts of PFAS on human health, some studies have shown that exposure to PFAS may have adverse health effects.
 The primary sources of exposure are thought to be food and food packaging, furniture, carpeting, clothing, and drinking water.

-How can WLSSD help with PFAS pollution prevention?
+How can Resource Renew help with PFAS pollution prevention?

-WLSSD and other wastewater treatment plants have unique access to a community’s wastewater; this access can provide for some interesting scientific “sleuthing” by testing wastewater components.
-For example, WLSSD has done some detective work with mercury in wastewater to identify sources and to reduce mercury pollution.
-WLSSD also collaborated with the U of MN to measure the presence of the coronavirus in our community by monitoring it in wastewater.
-In the same spirit of scientific investigation, WLSSD will measure PFAS in our community’s wastewater as a way to identify and reduce sources of PFAS through pollution prevention strategies.
-WLSSD is also committed to providing PFAS education and pollution prevention programming to residents in the communities we serve.
+Resource Renew and other water resource recovery facilities have unique access to a community’s wastewater; this access can provide for some interesting scientific “sleuthing” by testing wastewater components.
+For example, Resource Renew has done some detective work with mercury in wastewater to identify sources and to reduce mercury pollution.
+Resource Renew also collaborated with the U of MN to measure the presence of the coronavirus in our community by monitoring it in wastewater.
+In the same spirit of scientific investigation, Resource Renew will measure PFAS in our community’s wastewater as a way to identify and reduce sources of PFAS through pollution prevention strategies.
+Resource Renew is also committed to providing PFAS education and pollution prevention programming to residents in the communities we serve.

 Image Credit: SMCHD.org